 There are many routes you can take to visual merchandising.
 Let’s take a look at the most important visual elements to know as you design your displays.

 It can be easy to focus on just creating visually stimulating product displays and forget about the other four senses.
 But the secret to an engaging and immersive shopping experience is to create a multi-sensory encounter, or what’s known as “sensory branding.”
 Let's take a closer look at how you could go about doing just that:

 - Sight: There are an endless array of visual cues you can play around with to communicate your message.
 From using colors for their psychological triggers to leveraging lighting, symmetry, balance, contrast, and focus to direct and control where a customer looks and for how long.
 It’s one of the fascinating components of visual merchandising.

 - Sound: The music you play in your retail store has a profound but subtle effect on how your customers behave while shopping.
 Depending on who you’re targeting, you can slow people down by playing more mellow music, causing them to browse.

 - Touch: This one’s probably the easiest to get right.
 Retailers just need to remember to give customers the ability to touch, feel, and try out whatever it is you’re looking to sell.

-- Smell: Believe it or not, there's an entire science to what's referred to as "scent marketing," with several studies and real-world case studies of global brands like Samsung, Sony, and Verizon applying it to their advantage.
+- Smell: Believe it or not, there’s an entire science to what’s referred to as “scent marketing,” with several real-world case studies of global brands like Samsung, Sony, and Verizon applying it to their advantage.
 Smell is a fast-track to the system in your brain that controls both emotion and memory—two very prominent factors behind why we choose one brand over another.

 - Taste: This can work magic if you happen to be in the business of selling consumables.
 Giving customers the ability to sample products before they buy is the equivalent of letting people try on clothes—it’s a highly effective best practice.